Smith Normal Forms of Graphical Hermite Simplices: Smith normal form and graphical simplices

 Note that for $i < b$, all paths $P = (a+i \to \dots \to a+b)$ can be extended to a path from $a$ to $a+b$ by adding the edge $(a, a+i)$.
 Note that this resulting path keeps all of its previous gaps in addition to $\set{a+1,a+2,\dots,a+i-1}$.
 Also, the edge $(a,a+b)$ can be interpreted as a path with gaps $\set{a+1,a+2,\dots,a+b-1}$.
 Therefore, if we instead describe $P$ as the path $(a \to a+i \to \dots \to a+b)$, then we can write

 \end{proof}

-Note that the submatrix $M_{a,b}$ will be used several times throughout the paper, as paths in our graph $G$ will often tell us some information regarding the determinant of $M_{a,b}$.
-In particular, the determinant of $M_{a,b}$ is nonzero only if there exists a path from $a$ to $a+b$, and if we have other requirements of the paths of $G$, then we can often make conclusions regarding the elementary divisors of $A_{\vec d, G}$.
+The submatrix $M_{a,b}$ will be used several times throughout the paper, as paths in our graph $G$ will tell us some information regarding the determinant of $M_{a,b}$.
+In particular, the determinant of $M_{a,b}$ is nonzero only if there exists a path from $a$ to $a+b$, and if we add additional conditions on the paths of $G$, then we can often make conclusions regarding the elementary divisors of $A_{\vec{d}, G}$.